kreait/time24/README.md

 **Rolling Time Sync**

 The play time will be synced (in a rolling way) with your current day time!
-If you select a movie running for 24 hours, the displayed time of the movie will be in sync with your current day time - that was the whole point of this experiment.
+If you select a movie running for 24 or 12 hours, the displayed time of the movie will be in sync with your current day time - that was the whole point of this experiment.

 ## Details